$38.59-$47.81 hourly / $6,689.24-$8,286.80 monthly / $80,270.88-$99,441.60 annual

 Prepares audit reports identifying and describing faulty practices and procedures and improper transactions and makes recommendations for improvement based on audit findings.

-Documents completed work in a clear and organized manner to facilitate review by management staff.
+Documents completed audit work in a clear and organized manner to facilitate review by management staff.

 Performs follow up reviews as necessary to assure corrective actions have been implemented.